15+ Home Insurance Discounts: How to Lower Your Premium in 2026

 The Biggest Home Insurance Discounts You Should Know About

-Home insurance premiums have been rising steadily, but the good news is that most insurers offer a wide menu of discounts that many homeowners never fully take advantage of.
-From bundling policies to upgrading your roof, the savings can stack up fast — often reducing your premium by 30–50% when multiple discounts are combined.
+Home insurance premiums have been rising steadily, with the average U.S. homeowner now paying close to $2,966 per year and most regions expecting another increase of less than 10% in 2026.
+The good news is that most insurers offer a wide menu of discounts that many homeowners never fully take advantage of.
+From bundling policies to upgrading your roof, the savings can stack up fast, often reducing your premium by 20–40% when multiple discounts are combined.
 Below is a breakdown of the major discount categories, typical savings, and which top carriers offer them.

 Bundling & Multi-Policy Discounts

-USAA Up to 10% Very low base premiums; military only
+USAA Up to 10% Lowest base premiums (military only)

 Pincher's Pro Tip

-Bundle your home and auto policies to save up to 30% on your homeowners premium.
-Even if bundling means switching carriers, the annual savings — sometimes $400–$1,400 — can make it well worth the change.
+Bundle your home and auto policies to save up to 40% on your homeowners premium with carriers like American Family.
+Even if bundling means switching carriers, the annual savings (often $450–$900 per year) can make the change well worth it.

 Home Safety & Protective Device Discounts

-A fully monitored security system can typically save up to 15% on your homeowners premium.
-Professionally monitored systems (those that alert a third-party call center) earn larger discounts than self-monitored setups.
-Some insurers, such as Allstate, partner directly with security companies to maximize your savings.
+A fully monitored security system can typically save you up to 15% on your homeowners premium.
+Professionally monitored systems (those that alert a 24/7 central station) earn larger discounts than self-monitored setups.
+Some insurers, including Allstate and State Farm, partner directly with security companies to maximize your savings.

 Smart Home Devices (5–15%)

 Smart home technology is increasingly rewarded in 2026.
-Devices that qualify for discounts include:
+Devices that commonly qualify for discounts include:

-• Smart water leak detectors – prevent costly water damage claims
+• Smart water leak detectors and auto shutoff valves (often 3–10% off the water damage portion)

-• Smart smoke & CO detectors – real-time fire risk reduction
+• Smart smoke & CO detectors that report to a central station

-• Video doorbells and smart locks – reduce theft risk
+• Video doorbells and smart locks when integrated into a monitored system

 Protective Device Discount Summary